Background pattern

 • Blurred vision

-• Difficulty urinating or sensation of incomplete bladder emptying (urinary retention)
+• Difficulty urinating or feeling that the bladder is not fully empty (urinary retention)

-• Abnormal electrocardiogram (prolongation of the QT interval) that may lead to abnormal heart rhythm
+• Abnormal electrocardiogram (prolongation of the QT interval) that may lead to an abnormal heart rhythm

 • Altered sense of taste (dysgeusia)